 Consider a benchmark in your life.
 For example, you might be a runner who knows that the average person runs a mile in ~12 minutes.
 That information can be used as a benchmark to evaluate your run time. .

 Now let’s talk about benchmarks in terms of how they relate to investing.
 Specifically, what is it like to invest without a benchmark?

-When you invest without using a benchmark, you really can’t answer this.
+When you invest without a benchmark, you can’t answer these important questions.

-If you’ve ever received an account statement on the performance of your investments, you’ve likely seen an investing benchmark before.
+If you’ve ever received an account statement on the performance of your investments, you’ve likely seen a benchmark before.